MEAN-Script-Org/Autowise-Loan-Tracker/README.md

 ![Loan_Admin](documentation/Expanded_Loan_Accordion_Admin.png)

 If you're an admin, all Loans in the database can be accessed be seen once you login.
 When a loan *row* is click, it will expand and the picture above will appear.
 From there you can:
-- Edit the original Buyer's Order with the _Buyer's Order_ button.
-Changing names and DOBs here will **not** connect this loan to customer accounts with the new information.
-See more [here](#somewhere)
+- Edit the original Buyer's Order with the _Buyer's Order_ button (although see note below about changing names or DOBs).
-- Send a generic email to the purchaser and copurchaser *ONLY* if their emails are listed on the buyer's order.
+- Send a generic email to the purchaser and copurchaser *ONLY IF* their emails are listed on the buyer's order.
 - Assign a warranty to this loan.
 After one is assigned, the grey section under "Warranty plan" will appear.
 - Change the loan status

 > Updates to the purchaser/copurchaser's name or DOB will **not** result on automatic updates to possible users.
-This only happens loan or account CREATION.
-Modifying this will need some routing work (easy-medium difficulty).
+As mentioned above, this only happens at customer's account CREATION time.
+Modifying this will need some work (easy-medium difficulty).

 #### Comments on Loans